Skip to main content

 Auditions for the Musical Theatre Degree

-The B.F.A. in Musical Theatre is an audition based program.
-To audition, schedule an in person audition and campus tour or send a video audition.
-All auditions must include a 32-bar cutting from two musical theatre selections and a monologue.
-All music must have accompaniment.
-To schedule an audition or to send a video audition, please email Emily Cherry, Head of the B.F.A. in Musical Theatre.
+The B.F.A. in Musical Theatre at UND requires an audition for entrance into the program.
+Students may schedule an in-person audition and campus tour or submit video materials.
+All auditions must include a 16-bar cutting from two contrasting musical theatre selections, a monologue, headshot, and performance resume.
+Songs must include accompaniment.
+To schedule an audition or submit video materials, please email Emily Wirkus.

 Musical Theatre Degree at UND